GDQuest/learn-gdscript/README.md

 - `fix:` for a bug fix.
 - `docs:` for changes to the project's documentation.
 - `build:` for anything related to GitHub actions.
-- `content:` for typo or something unclear in project's text.
+- `content:` for changes to lesson and helper text, be it correcting typos, adding new paragraphs, and more.

 ### How we work